Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Experiments and Results

 \subsubsection{Obstetrician's evaluation}

-We asked the obstetrician to evaluate the registration outcome for the three registration approaches, shown in Figure~\ref{fig:reg_res}, by assigning a score between 1 and 5, without taking into account the quality of the volumes;
+We asked the obstetrician to evaluate the registration outcome for the three registration methods, shown in Figure~\ref{fig:reg-views}, by assigning a score between 1 (bad) and 5 (good), without taking into account the quality of the volumes;